rhargreaves/mega-drive-midi-interface/README.md

 | 70-73 | Amplitude Modulation (AM) | 2     |
 | 90-93 | SSG-EG                    | 16    |

-## Polyphonic Mode (CC 80)

-When polyphonic mode is enabled, all note on/off events are routed to a pool of FM channels, ignoring the specific MIDI channel the event is sent to.
-This allows for polyphony within a single MIDI channel.

-In addition, any FM parameter change made will be sent to all FM channels.

-If all FM channels are busy, the note on event is dropped.

-## FM Presets

-Sending a MIDI program change (0xC) message will select a pre-defined FM preset.
-The full list of presets available are defined in [`presets.h`](https://github.com/rhargreaves/mega-drive-midi-interface/blob/master/src/presets.h).
-They are based on [Wohlstand's XG bank from libOPNMIDI](https://github.com/Wohlstand/libOPNMIDI/blob/master/fm_banks/xg.wopn).
-The interface defaults to instrument 0 (Grand Piano) on start-up.

 ## System Real-Time Messages

 | Status | Description           | Effect                 |